-University ICT Services must not be used in any manner, which the University considers to be inappropriate, this may include, but is not limited to: -
+University ICT Services must not be used in any manner, which the University considers to be inappropriate, this may include, but is not limited to:

 - Accessing pornography. - Unauthorised monitoring of electronic communications. - Knowingly downloading, storing, distributing, or viewing of offensive, obscene, indecent, or menacing material.
-This could include, but is not limited to, defamatory material, material that could constitute racial or religious vilification, discriminatory material, material that incorporates gratuitous violence or frequent and highlighted bad language. - Stalking, blackmailing, or engaging in otherwise threatening behaviour. - Any use which breaches a law, including copyright breaches, fraudulent activity, computer crimes and other computer offences. - · Transmitting spam or other unsolicited communications; or - The introduction or distribution of security threats, including a virus or other harmful malware
+This could include, but is not limited to, defamatory material, material that could constitute racial or religious vilification, discriminatory material, material that incorporates gratuitous violence or frequent and highlighted bad language. - Stalking, blackmailing, or engaging in otherwise threatening behaviour. - Any use which breaches a law, including copyright breaches, fraudulent activity, computer crimes and other computer offences. - Transmitting spam or other unsolicited communications; or

+The introduction or distribution of security threats, including a virus or other harmful malware

-Your account codes and passwords are for your personal use and should be treated as private and confidential.
-Any distribution of these is considered misuse and will result in an immediate withdrawal of account privileges.
-Should you believe that the security of your account has been compromised you should report it to ITS Service Desk.
+Account codes and passwords are strictly for personal use and must be treated as private and confidential.
+Sharing or distributing these credentials is considered misuse and will result in the immediate withdrawal of account privileges.
+If there is any suspicion that account security has been compromised, it should be reported promptly to the ITS Service Desk.